apitoolkit/apitoolkit-landing/docs/documentation/dashboard/creating-a-project/index.md

 ### Get your API KEY and connect it to APItoolkit

 Upon completing these steps, we'll redirect you to the onboarding page with a default APIKEY automatically generated for you.
-Use the code example from the [quickstart](https://apitoolkit.io/docs/get-started/quickstarts/)and integrate it into your project before you can start using the APIToolkit dashboard.
+Use the code example from the [quickstart](https://apitoolkit.io/docs/get-started/quickstarts/) and integrate it into your project before you can start using the APIToolkit dashboard.

 ![Welcome on board](welcome-on-board.png)